jaquen/crAPI/docs/challengeSolutions.md

 ## SSRF

 ### Challenge 11 - Make crAPI send an HTTP call to https://www.google.com and return the HTTP response.

+#### Detailed solution
+1. Login to the application from http://localhost:8888/login.
+2. After adding a vehicle, we will have an option to send service request to mechanic by using the *Contact Mechanic* option.
+3. Observe the request sent after the *Send Service Request*.
+In the request of `/workshop/api/merchant/contact_mechanic`, we will see `mechanic_api`.
+4. We update this to `mechanic_api":"http://localhost:8888/workshop/api/mechanic/receive_report"` and send the request.
+5. In the response we get the content of the Google homepage and the HTTP response code.

 ## NoSQL Injection